-The quintessential boat dog, Schipperkes worked on and around ships and barges, keeping the rat populations down and acting as watchdogs.
-In fact, their name, “Schipperke,” means “little captain” in Flemish.
-Today, Schipperkes are still known for their love of boats and water.
+The quintessential boat dog, schipperkes worked on and around ships and barges, keeping the rat populations down and acting as watchdogs.
+In fact, their name, “schipperke,” means “little captain” in Flemish.
+Today, schipperkes are still known for their love of boats and water.
 Although the proper pronunciation of the breed’s name is “SHEEP-er-ker,” you might more commonly hear it pronounced “SKIP-er-kee,” especially in the United States.

 Common Health Problems

-Responsible breeders test their adult Schipperkes for genetic conditions before breeding them to avoid passing on these problems.
-When buying a Schipperke puppy from a breeder, ask to see proof that the appropriate tests were performed on the puppy’s parents.
+Schipperkes are generally quite healthy and long-lived.
+Responsible breeders test their adult schipperkes for genetic conditions before breeding them to avoid passing on these problems.
+When buying a schipperke puppy from a breeder, ask to see proof that the appropriate tests were performed on the puppy’s parents.

 Diet and Nutrition